 A few days after the deposition, the reporter will send a copy of the transcript for you to review for errors.
 This isn’t a chance to change your testimony, but rather to correct errors like the spelling of names or other miscommunications (your doctor’s name is “Jenny Smith” rather than the transcription’s identification as “Jane Smith,” for example).
 Once the deposition process is finished, your attorney will evaluate and discuss the best options to resolve your workers’ comp claim through settlement, mediation, or litigation.

-Nicholas Platt at The Platt Law Firm will be your advocate through the entire workers’ comp process, from filing your claim through negotiating a resolution.
+Nicholas Platt at The Platt Law Firm will be your advocate through the entire workers’ comp process, from filing your claim to negotiating a resolution.
 We will fight for just compensation for your workplace injuries and help you navigate the Iowa workers’ compensation system.
-Contact us today to schedule a consultation.
+Contact our workers comp attorney today to schedule a consultation in Des Moines and Urbandale, Iowa areas.